chuanqisun/htmaa-2025/src/posts/week-08/index.md

 }
 ```

-The final implementation achieved very low latency, with response times that felt nearly instantaneous.
+The final implementation achieved very low latency, with response times that within 3 seconds.
 The speech synthesis sounds quite natural, creating a convincing conversational experience.
-This prototype successfully demonstrates the core functionality needed for my final project's speech interface.
+This prototype successfully demonstrates the core functionality needed for my final project's speech input.